Satu-source/Machine-Learning/Step 3 - Train & Evaluate on CSC Puhti Supercomputer.md

 ***Code for version 3 is named: CNN_model_V3.py***

-## Version 4 - TensorFlow model

-I get problems when I start building my mobile optimization code and android app, When I try do many things at the same time, I notice that I have a problem.
-My model is using **PyTorch**, and my **android studio codes are for Tensorflow lite**.
-So, I decided to do code that is using **Tensorflow instead of PyTorch**, I decided this because I haven’t used Android studio ever and when I finally get it work without errors, I don’t  want to start messing it up by changing everything into PyTorch style.

-For optimizing I need new code also, so I just use AI to modify my old codes that are for PyTorch to work with TensorFlow.

-This model uses **ResNet50, batch size 32 and number of epoch are 15, learning rate is 0.001**.
-So, the model is quite the same as PyTorch model when we look at hyperparameters, but TensorFlow does not support ResNet18, so it must be ResNet50.

-***The code for version 4 is named: Puhti_CNN_model_tensorflow_V1.py***

 ## Version runs in Puhti

 **Puhti  support GPU computing**.
 It uses **NVIDIA Volta V100 GPUs**, with 80 GPU nodes, each containing 4 GPUs, totaling 320 GPUs. **Puhti is optimized for GPU-accelerated machine learning, supporting frameworks like TensorFlow and PyTorch**.
 When I run my code in Puhti I need to submit jobs using the Slurm workload manager and specify GPU resources.